aaronfeingold/ajf-fedora-workstation-ansible/README.md

 ### Description
 - A base playbook for new EC2
-- Provides installation and configuration for:
+- Provides installation and opinionated configurations for:
-  - AWS CLI
+    - aws-cli
-  - Pyenv
+    - pyenv-pipenv
-  - Pipenv
+    - nodejs-nvm

 ## Prerequisites
 - Fedora 37 workstation